Frequently Asked Questions

 Our college counseling program is highly personalized.
 Counselors meet with IIIrd and IVth formers (freshmen and sophomores) before beginning one-on-one meetings with Vth and VIth formers (juniors and seniors).
 They help students identify what matters to them, not just what they’re good at.

-Combined with rigorous academics, a strong record of AP and honors courses, and distinctive experiences in environmental stewardship and educational facilities like the Trevor-Lovejoy Zoo, Millbrook students stand out in college applications.
+Combined with rigorous academics, a strong record of advanced and honors courses, and distinctive experiences in environmental stewardship and educational facilities like the Trevor-Lovejoy Zoo, Millbrook students stand out in college applications.
 Our graduates attend selective colleges and universities across the country.

 • What about arts and athletics?